-Have you ever thought about using alternate investments to build wealth?
+Have you ever thought about using alternative investments to build wealth?
 Investing in the stock market can be a difficult proposition.
 The ups and downs of the market can wreak serious havoc with your account balances and your emotions.

 I know I’ve been a victim of the roller coaster of emotions that comes with stock market investing.
 We have had some extraordinary market fluctuations at different times over the last 15 years or so.
-I especially remember what happened just after 9/11 and during the Great Recession.
+I especially remember what happened just after 9/11 and the Great Recession.

 Those were times that put my stomach into knots and my portfolio in the basement.
 Of course the stock market has recovered as it always does, and so has my portfolio.